Nutro Ultra Grain-Free Dog Food receives the Advisor’s second-best rating of 4.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned lamb, lamb meal, pork meal, chickpeas, dried potatoes, split peas, chicken fat (preserved with mixed tocopherols), pea protein, potato starch, natural flavor, tomato puree, lentils, chicory, whole flaxseed, sunflower oil (preserved with mixed tocopherols), choline chloride, potassium chloride, DL-methionine, basil, salt, mixed tocopherols and citric acid (preservatives), oregano, parsley, thyme, zinc sulfate, niacin supplement, iron amino acid chelate, biotin, vitamin E supplement, selenium yeast, copper amino acid chelate, D-calcium pantothenate, riboflavin supplement (vitamin B2), manganese amino acid chelate, vitamin B12 supplement, pyridoxine hydrochloride (vitamin B6), vitamin A supplement, thiamine mononitrate (vitamin B1), vitamin D3 supplement, folic acid, rosemary extract
+Ingredients: Deboned lamb, lamb meal, pork meal, chickpeas, dried potatoes, split peas, chicken fat (preserved with mixed tocopherols), pea protein, potato starch, natural flavors, tomato puree, lentils, whole flaxseed, sunflower oil (preserved with mixed tocopherols), choline chloride, potassium chloride, dl-methionine, basil, salt, mixed tocopherols and citric acid (preservatives), oregano, parsley, thyme, zinc sulfate, niacin supplement, iron amino acid chelate, biotin, vitamin E supplement, selenium yeast, copper amino acid chelate, d-calcium pantothenate, riboflavin supplement (vitamin B2), manganese amino acid chelate, vitamin B12 supplement, pyridoxine hydrochloride (vitamin B6), vitamin A supplement, thiamine mononitrate (vitamin B1), vitamin D3 supplement, folic acid, rosemary extract

 Fiber (estimated dry matter content) = 4.4%